 The cloud service and client SDK operate in unison to keep client-side databases in sync with a server-side SQL database.

-PowerSync is designed to support any combination of backend database and frontend software framework, with additional backend database support and SDKs to be released in future.
+PowerSync is designed to support any combination of backend database and frontend software framework, with additional backend database support and SDKs on the way.

 Before using PowerSync, an application's existing architecture may look like this: